Export and import your data

 ../_images/admin_import_community_ta.png

-Depending on the type of data you chose to import, you see the available domains or communities presented as the target for the import.
-Following this you are prompted to provide the data archive to use as well as the password that was set during the export to encrypt it.
-Finally you are presented with a set of default import actions that will determine how data is to be processed.
+In all import cases you are also prompted to provide the data archive to use as well as the password that was set during the export to encrypt it.
+Finally, in all cases except deletions, you are presented with a set of default import actions that will determine how data is to be processed.
 These options are specifically:

 • Create new data found in the archive: This will flag for creation all data that exists only in the archive and not the target test bed instance.